It’s the 1st of July, 2013

 This action has helped people all around the world learn about not just Arlince’s case but also that about the whole situation in West Papua and now finally, even international media such as the Telegraph has published the story.

-On behalf of the Free West Papua Campaign, we would like to encourage everyone to also take action for the family and people of Arlince Tabuni.
+We would like to encourage everyone to also take action for the family and people of Arlince Tabuni.

 Please help to share this article and images throughout the internet and the world to let the world know what is really happening to the people of West Papua.